 BigCommerce recently launched a whole new slew of mobile friendly templates which has eliminated one of the big reasons why they have not been as successful as they might have been over the past few years.
-These new templates are cutting edge and look the part but they still need to work on providing a more rounded portfolio.
+These new templates are cutting edge and look the part, but they still need to work on providing a more rounded portfolio.
 The paid for themes average between $145-$190 to purchase.

-By contrast the Shopify theme store is overflowing with great looking designs and their commitment to only accepting the best designs from their pool of talent mean that the standard is very high.
+By contrast, the Shopify theme store is overflowing with great looking designs and their commitment to only accepting the best designs from their pool of talent mean that the standard is very high.

 The big difference between the two platforms lies in the ease of customisation.
-Shopify has a built in editor that can make most if not all of the changes you need and so it is better suited to an organisation that does not want or does not need a team of developers to code for it.
-BigCommerce can be customised more extensively but you'll need some coder expertise to be able to do it.
+Shopify has a built-in editor that can make most if not all of the changes you need and so it is better suited to an organisation that does not want or does not need a team of developers to code for it.
+BigCommerce can be customised more extensively, but you'll need some coder expertise to be able to do it.

 Before you choose a platform check out the theme store of both platforms to see what templates are available that might be close to what you would like your store to look like.
-If you don't have a developer or IT department at your beck and call then Shopify is the easier platform to work with.
+If you don't have a developer or IT department at your beck and call, then Shopify is the easier platform to work with.

-I should also mention that whilst Shopify doesn't need a developer to make something that will pass muster at the checkout it's use of the REST API means that making development changes is far easier than BigCommerce for an experienced coder.
+I should also mention that while Shopify doesn't need a developer to make something that will pass muster at the checkout it's use of the REST API means that making development changes is far easier than BigCommerce for an experienced coder.

 Products And Categories

 As well as wanting your site to look good you also need your eCommerce store to be well organised and to display well.
-BigCommerce has the most options for enabling product details and for doing day to day product management but Shopify has better rules for category management.
+BigCommerce has the most options for enabling product details and for doing day to day product management, but Shopify has better rules for category management.

-If you have a lot of products in a few categories then BigCommerce is the stronger option.
+If you have a lot of products in a few categories, then BigCommerce is the stronger option.
 For fewer products in more or multiple categories then Shopify has the better rules.
 Neither of which is a good reason to choose one over the other though in my opinion.